-– Did someone work out how to use teleportation yet? – is usually what my Hubby asks right after stating: I’m not flying anywhere anymore.
+– Did someone work out how to use teleportation yet? – is usually what my Hubby asks right after stating: I’m not flying anywhere ever again.
 It’s the same after every flight and to be honest, I’m a bit tired too.
-Everyone who flew long haul at least once knows it’s not fun when you have to sit for 10 hours or so, without much leg room, eating not-so-good airplane food, trying to catch up on sleep and be nice to that person behind you who’s pushing their knees into your back… There is also usually no way to look good after such a trip and enjoy first day or two of your holidays.
+Everyone who flew long haul at least once knows it’s not fun when you have to sit for 10 hours or so, without much legroom, eating not-so-good airplane food, trying to catch up on sleep and be nice to that person behind you who’s pushing their knees into your back… There is also usually no way to look good after such a trip and enjoy the first day or two of your holidays.
 Yes, we’ve all been there.

 Well, last month we’ve had our first near-teleportation experience – no science fiction involved!